OSokunbi/connect4/README.md

    cd connect-four

 ## Notes
- - Collum numbers begin with 0 and end with 6
+ - Column numbers begin with 0 and end with 6